kimmknight/raweb/frontend/docs/(administration)/publish-resources/index.md

 2. At the top of the **Policies** page, click **Manage resources** to open the RemoteApps and desktops manager dialog.
 3. Click the resource for which you want to configure RDP file properties.
 4. In the **Advanced** group, click the **Edit RDP file** button.
 5. You will see a dialog where you can edit supported RDP file properties.
-Properties related to settings that are available in the main RemoteApp porperties dialog are disabled in this dialog.
+Properties related to settings that are available in the main RemoteApp properties dialog are disabled in this dialog.
 If you want to test the properties before you save them, click the **Download** button to download a test RDP file.\
    <img width="580" alt="" src="./rdp-file-properties-editor.webp" />
    <InfoBar severity="information" title="Tip">
       Place your mouse cursor over each property label to view a description and possible values.
    </InfoBar>
 6. After making your changes, click **OK** to confirm the specified RDP file properties.
-6. Click **OK** to save the RemoteApp details.
+6. Click **OK** to save the RemoteApp or desktop details.

 ### Remove a managed file resource